Harris opposes US Steel's sale to a Japanese firm during joint Pennsylvania event with Biden

 "U.S. Steel should remain American-owned and American-operated, and I will always have the backs of America’s steelworkers,” she said.

 That echoes Biden, who repeated Monday what he's said since March — that he opposes U.S. Steel's would-be sale to Nippon, believing it would hurt the country's steelworkers.
-It's little surprise that Harris would overlap with Biden on the issue, but nonetheless constitutes a major policy position for the vice president, who has offered relatively few of them since Biden abandoned his reelection bid and endorsed his vice president in July.
+It also overlaps with Republican former President Donald Trump.
+It's little surprise that Harris would agree with Biden on the issue, but it nonetheless constitutes a major policy position for the vice president, who has offered relatively few of them since Biden abandoned his reelection bid and endorsed his vice president in July.

 Biden took the stage first and was met with chants of “Thank You, Joe” as he and Harris appeared in an International Brotherhood of Electrical Workers hall.